manuelbarbas/primodium/README.md

 # Building Storage

-In `LibStorageDesignInitializer`, buildings which increase storage capacity are designated the Resources they provide capacity for via `StorageCapacityResourcesComponent` for the levels in which they provide that capacity increase.
-The amount of capacity they provide is set for their designated levels via `StorageCapacityComponent`.
+In `LibStorageDesignInitializer`, buildings which increase storage capacity are designated the Resources they provide capacity for via `MaxStorageResourcesComponent` for the levels in which they provide that capacity increase.
+The amount of capacity they provide is set for their designated levels via `MaxStorageComponent`.

 ```
   levelId = hashKeyEntity(buildingId, level)